What Prompted the Memory

 related to the care of an autistic child.

 It is Endemic

-If you think what happened to me way back in those ancient days when autism was virtually unknown, think again.
+If you think what happened to me way back in those ancient days when autism was virtually unknown, was a fluke, think again.

 One of the kids seemed autistic so the young miss spoke to her supervisor.